Make Stuff Up Disorder

 I asked him, “Don’t you have a contact at the company?”

 His response was “yes.”

 I told him to contact this person and see if they could find out what had happened.

-Whenever you do not know why something has occurred, rather than make stuff up and cause yourself stress, take action over things you do have control.
-I previously wrote about this topic in the post When Uncertainty Strikes, Focus on What You Can Control.
+Whenever you do not know why something has occurred, rather than make stuff up and cause yourself stress, take action over things you do have control over.
+I previously wrote about this topic in the post, When Uncertainty Strikes, Focus on What You Can Control.

 Marcus contacted his friend at the target company and asked if he knew the hiring manager.
 He did.

 Marcus’s friend asked the hiring manager why he had not contacted Marcus about the position.

 He responded — “He had never seen his resume.”